01 of 11

 A Rockwellian View of the '60s

-Although I tend to find contemporary art perplexing at times, the third level of the Art of the Americas Wing, which is devoted to 20th-Century Art Through the Mid 1980s, still held many delights for me.
+The third level of the Art of the Americas Wing is devoted to 20th-Century Art Through the Mid 1980s.
 One standout was this original oil painting by one of New England's most commercially successful artists: Norman Rockwell.
 Painted in 1967 to accompany a Look magazine article about middle-class African-American families moving into Chicago's traditionally white suburbs, it captures a slice of American life during a turbulent decade.
 Interestingly, the wall text accompanying the painting notes that Rockwell relied on local New Englanders, as usual, as the models for this painting.Continue to 11 of 11 below.

 11 of 11

-A Moving MemorialI have never been to Philadelphia's 30th Street Station, so I have not seen Walker Hancock's famous Pennsylvania Railroad War Memorial, which pays tribute to the more than 1,300 employees of the Pennsylvania rail company who perished during World War II.
-The Art of the Americas Wing at the MFA, Boston counts this scale model of the monument, designed between 1949 and 1952, among its treasures.
+The Art of the Americas Wing at the MFA, Boston counts this scale model of Walker Hancock's Pennsylvania Railroad War Memorial, designed between 1949 and 1952, among its treasures.
 Looking up into the face of the Angel of the Resurrection, who embraces a fallen solider, is a moving experience: a tribute to art's capacity to evoke the depths of human emotion.